Ptizef/navdata_pi/README.md

         In this case, cursor rolled over, or click or touch the name zone will allow to see the entire name.

-*    The second part shows a summary of the current trip. start date-time, time spend, distance since departure and averaged spead since depature.
-        The data are based on the current active track.
+*    The second part shows a summary of the current trip. start date-time, time spend, distance since departure and averaged spead since depature, based on the current active track.
         If a track is activated and the plugin closed, data will be kept internally to be displayed when the plugin will be opened.
-        Off course if there is no track active, there is no data, and the accuracy will depend on the activation time.
+        Off course if there is no active track, there is no data, and the accuracy will depend on the activation time.
         (ideally at the same time of the real departure).
 *    *** Special case where "Automatic daily track" is set.
           It could append that the navigation start on day one and end on day two , three...